knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-two.md

 my-demo-kafka-broker   http://kafka-broker-ingress.knative-eventing.svc.cluster.local/default/my-demo-kafka-broker   7s    True
 ```

-> NOTE: the Broker is reachable at the mentioned URL but it is not automatically exposed outside the namespace.
+> NOTE: the Broker is reachable at the mentioned URL, but it is not automatically exposed outside the namespace.
 It is possible to create (and also secure) an `Ingress` to do it.
 For development, you can also directly use `kn` command line to send events, see [Kn Event Plugin](#kn-event-plugin) section.

 But we do not see any information about the Apache Kafka Topic.
 The reason is that the topic used by the Broker implementation is considered an implementation detail.
 Let us have a look at the actual broker object: